Table of Contents

-There are no symptoms related to lower urinary tract other than nocturia.
+There are no symptoms related to the lower urinary tract other than nocturia.
 Moreover, bladder dysfunctional history is not present.

-There are symptoms related to the lower urinary tract such as urinary urgency, daytime wetting, intermittent stream, dribbling after urination, genital or lower abdominal discomfort.
+There are symptoms related to the lower urinary tract such as urinary urgency, daytime wetting, intermittent stream, dribbling after urination, genital, or lower abdominal discomfort.

 Symptoms of Enuresis

 - There is frequent bed-wetting